Most travel insurance policies cover Terrorism as standard under Trip Cancellation and Trip Interruption benefits.

 - The incident must occur in or near a city on your itinerary.

 Additionally, some policies also require that no recent terrorist incidents have occurred in the same city within a specified period of time, usually in the past 30 or 90 days.
-Many policies do not have this requirement – read through the terrorism coverage for each policy available on Squaremouth.
+Many travel insurance policies do not have this requirement – read through the terrorism coverage for each policy available on Squaremouth.

 Please note, as of March 22, 2016, the terrorist attacks in Brussels are no longer considered unforeseen.
 Policies purchased on or after this date will not provide coverage for losses related to the March 22 bombings in Brussels.